-ENCOUNTERS WITH ART
+ENCOUNTERS WITH ART (CRN 48050)

 Art often reflects the society that produced it.
 Traditionally, art has fulfilled a variety of purposes, addressing such themes as religion (spirituality), politics (propaganda), race and gender, patronage and censorship.
 Through slide lectures, videos, field trips, project assignments and a research paper, students will explore the different roles art has played, past and present, to come to an understanding of modern life and aesthetics.

 Professor Fitzsimmons teaches art history in the Department of Art.
 Her interests are the art of the nineteenth and twentieth centuries and the major cultural and social changes reflected in the art of these periods.

 EARTH, TIME, AND LIFE (CRN 52144) (CRN 55116)

 TR • 1:10-2:25 Laboratory T • 2:35-5:45 pm

 The primary objective of this course is to gain a general understanding of geology and the geological processes that have been occurring throughout Earth’s history.
 The course will begin with a basic introduction to Earth and plate tectonic processes.
 As part of this course, we will also learn about some of the common minerals and rocks that are the building blocks to geology and the rock cycle.
 We will investigate the processes associated with each rock type (e.g., volcanoes, faults, depositional processes, etc.) and as well as potential geologic hazards (e.g., volcanic eruptions, earthquakes, flooding, etc.).
 Upon completion of this course, you will be able to recognize and identify common minerals and rocks and understand the basic processes and conditions responsible for their formation and occurrence.
 At the largest scale, this course will provide you with a basic but comprehensive understanding on how the internal and external parts of the Earth have functioned throughout geologic time.